anyscale/demoguides/README.md

 )
 ds.take(1)
 ```
-- Run through the notebook until "Monitoring and Debugging"
+- Run through the notebook until the section "Monitoring and Debugging" in the notebook

 ---